aws-containers/eks-app-mesh-polyglot-demo/README.md

-This repository is used for many AWS workshops
+This repository is used for many AWS EKS workshops

-## Workshop on Polyglot Microservices in EKS
+## 1. Workshop on Polyglot Microservices in EKS

 ![fronteend](workshop/images/lbui.png)